 We made movies of the dispensing of multiple solvents (water, ethylene glycol and ethanol).
 The movies were analysed with the software.
 From the obtained data we could conclude that, as suggested by Berry et al., the surface tension approaches the values reported in literature when Wo (Vdrop/Vmax) approaches 1 (see Figure 4).

 We had difficulties measuring the surface tension of ethanol (especially as function of time), as ethanol had a strong tendency to stick to the needle and form a droplet around the needle, instead of hanging from the needle (see Figure 5).

+We made a list of interesting fluids to measure, and measured a number of those (water, ethylene glycol and ethanol).

+We edited the code of the programme as to enable the analysis of videos.
+The analysis code was called for each frame in a certain time range.

+We were able to convert from pixels to meters using the thickness of the needle as a conversion factor.

+Code was added to calculate the volume of a droplet in the MakeDroplet function, using the integral for revolution of a 2D space around the Z-axis.

+Wo and Gamma were calculated from the obtained Bond number in the code.

 What are we going to do